 - Botox injections

-Some medical devices may help reduce migraine pain by stimulating the brain in specific ways.
-These include:
+Some medical devices, such as single-pulse transcranial magnetic stimulation devices, may help reduce migraine pain by stimulating the brain in specific ways.

 These devices use pulses of magnetic energy.
 People must place them on the head for a few moments to see results.